Great Places to Sleep on a Boat in Stockholm

 Because I have family in Sweden, I’ve visited 3 times over the past 12 years (Bell has visited twice).
 I’ve stayed on a couple boats in the capital and really enjoyed the unique experience, despite a couple drawbacks.
 The first was a boat hostel across from the Royal Palace, the STF af Chapman & Skeppsholmen.

-The af Chapman is great because it’s budget boat accommodation in a fantastic central location.
+The af Chapman is a great budget Stockholm boat hotel in a fantastic central location.
 And how many places can you sleep, wake up and walk to the front of a ship and gaze upon the Royal Palace?
 Hello king and queen of Sweden!
 And the experience can be found at an affordable price in an otherwise expensive country.
 I’ve noticed prices have gone up to stay there, but in a city where a pint of mediocre lager could easily set you back over €8 ($10.50), few things come cheap in Sweden.

 af Chapman boat, sleeping on a boat in Stockholm